xtzuwie/finalsdev/README.md

-E-Book for Finals Project of Group 8 - B
+E-Book for Finals Project of Group 8 - A